NHS-NGS/JellyPy/docs/tierup.md

 * Access to case data from GeL is only possible on the [HSCN](https://digital.nhs.uk/services/health-and-social-care-network)
 * Interpretation request data must comply with the GeL v6 interpretation request model
 * `tierup` does not analyse CNVs
-* `tierup` does not assess variant penetrance information
+* `tierup` does not account for information on variant penetrance

 ## Support